 “Corporate affairs is influencing with broad and lasting impact”

 Stefan was previously a policy advisor for a Dutch politician in the European Parliament where he focused on European initiatives concerning the digital economy.
-Stefan wants to stimulate innovation and give good ideas space to develop.
 He worked on initiatives in the field of e-commerce, copyright, an open internet and a modern telecom market.
 He also worked on international trade agreements, foreign affairs and human rights.

 Stefan is also a lawyer.
 He studied Constitutional and Administrative Law, European Union Studies and English Language and Culture at Leiden University.
-There he was also a member of the rowing club K.S.R.V.
-Njord.
-He’s currently a member of the national Decision-making Committee and the Disputes Board of political party D66.
+Currently he is board member of the Business Club of the Dutch political party D66.